 CAN WE SPEED THIS UP?

 Many orthodontic patients start their journey excited for the changes ahead.
 They quickly adapt to their appliance routine and revel in their dramatic smile transformation.
 Soon thereafter, a new question arises.
 "Hey doc, when can we be done?"
 The truth is, most patients tolerate orthodontic appliances just fine but if they had their way the treatment would be over soon after it starts.
 We remind our patients that teeth can move only as fast as the bone around them accommodates their tooth movement (aka remodeling).
 We remind them that children and adolescents seem to have bone that turns over faster (or remodels faster) than their adult counterparts.
 This is in part due to the higher density of adult bone.
 We always encourage our patients to do their own "homework" to make sure they finish as fast as possible; to show up for their appointments (moving their treatment forward), to watch what they eat (so they can avoid emergency appointments), and to comply with treatment instructions (to avoid unwanted side-effects and to provide the necessary force for needed tooth movement).
-Some patients will do all of that work and still ask, "Okay but what el se can I do?"
+Some patients will do all of that work and still ask, "Okay but what else can I do?"

 For those patients that want to push the envelope further we have a few other tools in our toolbox.
 For clear aligner patients, vibrating mouthguards may help fit aligners a bit better and contribute to better "tracking" (or teeth following the tooth movement plan).
 Those vibrating mouthpieces also seem to lessen discomfort (theoretically by increasing blood flow to the ligament surrounding individual teeth).
 The research on this type of auxiliary component has mixed research-results but typically the effects are better tracking of teeth for aligner patients and more comfort for braces patients.

 As you can see, there are many ways to increase your treatment speed.
 Some methods are very simple and others are extensive, costly, and somewhat invasive.
 Contact us to learn more about these options!